chickensoft-games/LogicBlocks/Chickensoft.LogicBlocks.Analyzers/README.md

 # Logic Blocks Analyzer

-Provides an analyzer and code fix for LogicBlocks.
+Provides an analyzer for LogicBlocks.